 - Chancellor of the Diocese: Archpriest Paul Elliott

 As a Charitable Trust, the Diocese of Great Britain and Ireland has a board of three Trustees whose legal duty is to ensure the canonical continuity of the Diocese in terms of its establishment in Law.
-The Trustees of the Diocese are, at present, its Chancellor Archpriest Paul Elliott, Archrpiest Peter Baulk, and Mr Gregory Wolcough.
+The Trustees of the Diocese are, at present, its Chancellor Archpriest Paul Elliott, Archpriest Peter Baulk, and Mr Gregory Wolcough.
+For the qualification of the Diocese as a Charity, four Trustees or officers are named who have specific duties.
+These are Archpriest Paul Elliott, Deacon Mark Tattum-Smith, Subdeacon Chad Newman and Reader Philip Hicks.
+The Diocese is in the process of formal registration with the Charity Commision.

 In concert with the standards of ecclesiastical governance established in the Statutes of the ROCOR, our Diocese has a Spiritual Court which, as an advisory body to the Ruling Bishops, considers specific matters of Church discipline related to marriage, clergy life and service, etc. The Spiritual Court convenes as required, and operates according to the normal ROCOR Statutes.
-The members of the Spiritual Court are, at present, Archpriest Andrew Philips, Archpriest Peter Baulk and Archpriest Vitaly Serapinas.
+The members of the Spiritual Court are those members of the Diocesan Council in priests orders.

 The Diocesan Web Site